9ae/bagel/femmenoir/Draft 3.md

 No, I'm a little behind.
 But I heard it's mostly smut.
 I'm much more into the slow burns.
 They both have so much character development they need to go through before they make sense together.

 ELANOR
-Haha, I can see yo are the yearning type of romantic.
+Haha, I can see yo are the yearning romantic type.

 DIANE
 Maybe I'm too much of a romantic.
 I can't seem to see past the obvious lies.